peace-Van/crystal-clustering/README.md

 ### Brute-force algorithm

 The graph is stored as `SciPy`'s `Dictionary of Keys` sparse matrix.
-Each time an entry in the `dS` matrix is updated, we calculate the graph entropy twice, before and after the action, and subtract, which is `O(N)` time complexity.
+Each time an entry in the `dS` matrix is updated, the graph entropy is calculated twice.
+Once before and once after the action, and then subtract, which is `O(N)` time complexity.

 ### Link-cut tree algorithm